lucalves/link-tree/README.md

-# LinkTree
+# link-tree

 LinkTree is a simple project of a list of links (similar to [linktr.ee](https://linktr.ee/)).

 Created using HTML5, CSS and Javascript.

 ## Screenshots